-In 2018, IT teams continue to fight cloud security battle and cloud security 2018 threats continue to loom over businesses in 2018, thus the need for best data guarding practices.
+In 2022, IT teams continue to fight cloud security battles, and cloud security threats 2022 continued to loom over businesses, thus the need for best data guarding practices.

-In the year 2018, the IT teams would continue to fight their cloud security battles for keeping their organizations’ cloud deployments secure.
-Cloud computing trends has been ever changing in the way organizations are using, storing, and sharing data, applications, as well as workloads.
-Cloud has even introduced an array of new enterprise security threats as well as challenges.
-If massive amounts of data would be stored over the cloud, especially public cloud, then it would certainly become the main target attack for cyber criminals.
-For the year 2018, these challenges are only expected to increase, as more and more intricate threats would continue to surface in this year, and cyber thieves would find and may even develop many new ways for attacking these so-called secured IT systems, both in & out of their cloud network.
-Below are some cloud security 2018 threats that would loom over most businesses in the year 2018, along with some of the best practices that are suggested for guarding against them.
+In the year 2022, the IT teams would continue to fight their cloud security battles for keeping their organizations’ cloud deployments secure.
+Cloud computing trends have been ever-changing in the way organizations are using, storing, and sharing data, applications, as well as workloads.
+Cloud has even introduced an array of new cloud computing security threats as well as challenges.
+If massive amounts of data are stored over the cloud, then it would undoubtedly become the main target attack for cybercriminals.
+By the year 2022, these challenges will only increase, and cyber thieves would find and develop various ways for attacking these so-called secured IT systems, both in & out of their cloud network.
+Below are some cloud security threats in 2022 that would loom over most businesses.

-- Lack of Security Responsibility: Some firms incorrectly believe the fact that, as their workloads are there in cloud, it is not their work to protect them.
-However, the fact remains that cloud service providers have no such obligations to protect these user workloads or their data beyond the services that are detailed in their contracted service-level agreement.
-This precisely means that data retention, security and resilience are chiefly the responsibilities of users only and not the cloud service providers.
-So, it is crucial to check cloud provider’s model of shared responsibility and steps are needed to be taken for cloud security.
+- Lack of Security Responsibility: Some firms incorrectly believe the fact that, as their workloads are there in the cloud, it is not their work to protect them.
+However, the fact remains that cloud service providers have no such obligations to protect these user workloads or their data beyond the services detailed in their contracted service-level agreement.
+It precisely means that data retention, security, and resilience are chiefly the responsibilities of users only and not the cloud service providers.
+So, it is crucial to check the cloud provider’s model of shared responsibility and steps for cloud security.
 Implementing further enterprise security practices is mandatory on the part of the organization.

 - Malicious Insiders: This discussion about malicious insiders has always been controversial, but cannot be ruled out.
-So, in this case, CASB solutions work as the best tools to impose restrictions within the organization and check on any such malicious attempts from within the company.
-Systems entrusting security entirely with cloud providers are at a much greater risk.
+So, in this case, CASB solutions work as the best tools to impose restrictions within the organization and malicious attempts within the company.
+Systems entrusting security entirely with cloud providers are at a much higher risk.

-- Inadequate Cloud Security Tools: Usually, the organizations lack in adequate cloud security tools and thus the lapses in the system become the order of the day.
-Data leakages become common, and business efficiency is marred in this run.
-Investing a little in some efficient CASB solution is suggested as these solutions can be customized as per the requirements specific to organizations, which is best and economical way of protecting your data over cloud.
+- Inadequate Cloud Security Tools: Usually, the organizations lack inadequate cloud security tools, and thus the lapses in the system become the order of the day.
+Data leakages become common and hamper business efficiency in this run.
+Investing a little in some efficient CASB solutions is suggested as these solutions can be customized as per the requirements specific to organizations, which is the best and most economical way of protecting your data over the cloud.

-- Vulnerability with Shared Technology: Cloud providers give service scalability by sharing platforms, applications and/or infrastructure.
-Cloud providers share products including “software-as-a-service” etc., without altering the existing software/ hardware much, which is often done at the cost of enterprise security.
-In many cases, these infrastructural components supporting cloud services are not designed for having strong isolation powers for multi-customer application or multi-tenant architecture, which often results in shared-technology-vulnerability that can be well exploited by all provisioning models.
+- Vulnerability with Shared Technology: Cloud providers give service scalability by sharing platforms, applications, and infrastructure.
+Cloud providers share products, including ‘software-as-a-service(SaaS),’ etc., without altering the existing software/ hardware at the cost of enterprise security.
+These infrastructural components supporting cloud services are not designed for having strong isolation powers for multi-customer applications or multi-tenant architecture, which often results in a shared-technology vulnerability that can be well exploited by all provisioning models.

 - Inadequate Due Diligence: Executives must acknowledge cloud technology and cloud providers while setting up their business plans and strategies.
-For increasing the likelihood of business success, it is important that they create effective roadmaps and checklists for due diligence while evaluating these suppliers.
-Organizations adopting cloud computing quickly and choosing suppliers without due-diligence will get exposed to many risks.
+For increasing the likelihood of business success, they must create effective roadmaps and checklists for due diligence while evaluating these suppliers.
+Organizations adopting cloud computing quickly and choosing suppliers without due diligence will get exposed to many risks.

-- Human Errors: Human element still remains as the weakest link in cloud security.
-Also, in cloud computing, this human error risk multiplies, as misappropriated/compromised credentials are able to play havoc with significant cloud data and application.
-Phishing, frauds and other social engineering forms usually enable cyber hackers for stealing these credentials and potentially hijacking cloud user accounts.
+- Human Errors: Human element remains the weakest link in cloud security.
+Also, in cloud computing, this human error risk multiplies, as misappropriated/compromised credentials can play havoc with significant cloud data and applications.
+Phishing, frauds, and other social engineering forms usually enable cyber hackers to steal these credentials and potentially hijack cloud user accounts.
 Weak defense not just allows more and more attacks, but can also lead company users to make enterprise-expensive follies.
-There are ways to guard against these threats coming from human errors; one of the best ones is to use CASB solutions.
-Admin can also provide enterprise security education to users, write acceptable use policies and can also apply some other best cloud security practices.
-Users are getting smarter by each passing day and technology is also accelerating.
-2018 will also see an increase in the use of many devices; so to prepare for this increasingly BYOD environment of working, organizations need some good cloud security tools in place.
+There are ways to guard against these threats coming from human errors; one of the best ones is to use Cloud Access Security Broker solutions.
+Admin can also provide enterprise security education to users, write acceptable use policies, and can also apply some other best cloud security practices.
+Users are getting smarter with each passing day, and technology is also accelerating.
+2020 will also see an increase in the use of many devices, so to prepare for this increasingly BYOD environment of working, organizations need some right cloud security tools in place.